sequentialread/pow-captcha/README.md

   <script src="{{ .PowAPIURL }}/static/pow-bot-deterrent.js"></script>
 ```

-⚠️ **NOTE** that the element with the `pow-botdeterrent` data properties is placed **inside a form element**.
+⚠️ **NOTE** that the element with the `pow-bot-deterrent` data properties is placed **inside a form element**.
 This is required because the bot deterrent needs to know which input elements it should trigger on.
 We only want it to trigger when the user actually intends to submit the form; otherwise we are wasting a lot of their CPU cycles for no reason!

 > 💬 *INFO* The double curly brace elements like `{{ .Challenge }}` are Golang string template interpolations.
 They are specific to the example app & how it renders the page.